tsitsimis/gau-pro/README.md

 # carly

-A Python implementation of the Gaussian Processes framework
+A Python implementation of the Gaussian Processes framework with Bayesian Optimization.

+# Dependencies

+* numpy